FundsToVotes/FTV_2022/README.md

 Using Mysql workbench is super nice to see if there is any issue with data as well!

 Also, if you decide to redo or add to the API, be sure to use a folder/route with v2 to help with organization.

 ## Carson

 ## Olivia

 ## Hailey
+The biggest mistake that I think I learned from during this project is that style and organization is important!!
+Never never never use inline style it is so messy and complicated to keep track of.
+That being said the index.css file is definitly conveluted as well.
+It is seperated into sections for each page but it will definitly take some reading through to get an understanding of what is going on.

+Another note on architecture and organization - whenever possible do not use react functions they are hella confusing and component extentions are just so much easier to pass data between.

 ## Contact information
 Olivia Victorino - ovictor@uw.edu